id-logan-bender/test_for_leanrin/README.md

 ## local edits

-these are lcoal edits made form VS Code
+these are local edits made from VS Code
 A good tutorial but now outdated, as the git Hub UI and options have changed a bit in `22 ; you have to figure some stuff out.

 ### EDITS MADE IN A BRANCH

-these edits were made remotly in the /feature-reame-instruction' branch
+these edits were made remotly in the 'feature-reame-instruction' branch